 “Old Walls No2“, travel photo shot taken with an Olympus SP-350 digital camera in Florence, Italy, and digitally painted and manipulated using Adobe Photoshop.
-Artist: Cris Orfescu – digital photography print, Epson archival inks on fine art paper, 17in x 13in (43cm x 33cm).
+Artist: Cris Orfescu – digital photography print, Limited Edition archival inks on canvas, 17in x 13in (43cm x 33cm).
 All prints are hand-signed and numbered by the artist.

 Old Walls No2